yongagaelle/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 4- i can only go one way. i've not got a reverse gear 5- reverses a string
 6- half the lies they tell about me aren't true
+7- winning is only half of it. having fun is the other half